ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

      }
      ```

 Your app can now create, update, and delete meal docs.
 To complete this feature, these methods must be integrated with UI.
-When the user saves or deletes a meal, the conroller must run these methods.
+When the user saves or deletes a meal, the controller must run these methods.

 **To create and update meals**